 Pre-conference tutorials have been organized to provide in-depth learning prior to the start of the technical program.
 All courses will be taught in a classroom setting.
 Electronic notes will be made available for download by registered attendees from the meeting website; registered attendees are encouraged to download notes in advance of courses.
 Paper notes will not be provided.
 Power will not be made available to course attendees for individual laptop computers; please come prepared with adequate battery power if required.

-Cost and Registration: $400 for the complete slate of tutorials if registered and paid by January 8; $450 if payment is received after January 8.
+Cost and Registration: $400 for the complete slate of tutorials if registered and paid by January 4; $450 if payment is received after January 4.
 Tutorial registration includes all tutorials being held on Monday.
 Tutorials are sold as a full day of courses and cannot be purchased individually, divided or shared between individuals.
 Registration for the PTTI tutorials is accomplished online through the normal conference registration process.
 Please reference the registration form for registration policies.
 ION reserves the right to cancel a portion of the tutorial program based on availability of the instructor.

-|The Practice of Frequency Stability Analysis and Time Domain Statistics to Clock and Oscillator Measurements
+|The Application of Frequency Stability Analysis and the Use of Time Domain Statistics for Clock and Oscillator Performance Assessment

-||Gregory Weaver, John Hopkins University Applied Physics Laboratory|
+||Gregory L. Weaver, Johns Hopkins University/Applied Physics Laboratory|

 |Distributing Time and Frequency Data: Requirements and Methods

 ||Dr. Judah Levine, US National Institute of Standards and Technology Time and Frequency Division|

 Time: Monday, January 28, 9:00 a.m. - 10:30 a.m.